 “I’m terrified of the dentist!”

-Even if you’ve had the misfortune of running into 10 dentists, none of whom was particularly kind and caring, and two or three of them who were downright horrible, this does not mean that ALL dentists conform to this “pattern”.
-It simply means that you were incredibly unlucky in the past :sad:.
-Join the club!
+Even if you’ve had the misfortune of running into 10 dentists, none of whom was particularly kind and caring, and two or three of whom were downright sadistic, this does not mean that ALL dentists conform to this apparent pattern.
+It simply means that you were incredibly unlucky in the past.

 Ask a Dentist!